Dan-Tan/riot-cpp/README.md

 Uses libcurl to send requests and jsoncpp to store return values.
 Shared object files and lib can be found in the build/src directory.
 In the process of documenting usage and making the library more accessible.
 If you find any error or want to suggest some changes, feel free to make a pull request.

 ## Usage

+Currently incorrect names of endpoints will cause an exception, I will write a more informative exception

 ```Cpp
 #include <jsoncpp>